-We all depend on the air around us to keep us alive and healthy.
-That’s why the quality of the air around you can have a huge impact on your health and wellbeing.
+The quality of the air around you can have a huge impact on your health and well-being.
+Therefore, it’s important you keep your home’s air clean.

-It is therefore essential for the air in your home to be clean and free of pollutants.
-Keep the air in your home clean all year round with the tips and strategies we’re going to be discussing to improve your air quality.
+Maintain your indoor air all year round with the tips and strategies we’re going to be discussing to improve your air quality.
 Which tips or strategies will you use?

 Open Your Windows